dentarg/auth0-blog/_posts/2017-11-08-whats-new-in-angular5.markdown

 ## 4. Improved Decorator Support

-Angular 5 now supports expression lowering in decorators for lambdas and the value of `useValue`, `useFactory`, and `data` in object literals.
+Angular 5 now supports expression lowering in decorators for lambdas, and the value of `useValue`, `useFactory`, and `data` in object literals.
 Furthermore, a lambda can be used instead of a named function like so:

 _In Angular 5_